uozuAho/blog/content/blog/20210924_learning_ddd_by_implementing_pandemic.md

   <figcaption>A simplified 'end of player turn' flow</figcaption>
 </figure>

-I did a 'mini event storming' to determine commands and events involved.
-For now, there's only one aggregate (the game), so I've omitted it from the image.
+I did a mini [event storming]({{< ref "#event_storming" >}}) to determine commands and events involved in the above flowchart.
+There's only one aggregate (the game), so I've omitted it from the image.
 Commands with no human player next to them are issued by the 'game'.

 <figure>
   <img src="/blog/20210924_learning_ddd/end_turn_flow_simple_event_storm.png"